owensgl/intro-genomics/syllabus.md

 ### Office Hours

 By appointment.
 Email me and we can find a time.
+I will also schedule a review session before each exam.

 ### Website